TVT22SPO-R2/TVT22SPO-R2/README.md

 React native application.

-Online shop where you can rent car parking spaces and other stuff
+Online shop where you can rent car parking spaces